-During the the 2014 Utah Arts Festival, the SLCC Community Writing Center hosted the Wasatch Ironpen Literary Marathon.
-Provided with a visual prompt (a picture of an Everett Ruess Woodcut), contestants were given 24 hours to create a poem, short story or essay.
+Congrats to everyone who completed this year's 10th Anniversary Iron Pen!
+Each year, during the Utah Arts Festival, the SLCC Community Writing Center hosts the Wasatch Ironpen Literary Marathon.
+Participants are provided with a visual prompt and are given 24 hours to create a poem, short story or essay (or all three!)

 Here are this year's winners.
 Congratulations!